 Parents of Children with Conduct Disorder.
 A closed Facebook group which offers support to families around the world, many of whom experience violence and abuse on a regular basis.

-There are an increasing number of individual specialists and therapists offering support via websites or personal contact, as they build up a knowledge base and experience over time.
+There are an increasing number of organisations and individual specialists and therapists offering support via websites or personal contact.
+They may or may not be tied to a particular geographical location.
 Included among these are:

 Kelly Cox Parenting coaching, support and training.